North Wall Car Park Upgrade Project

 Just a quick suggestion team, but maybe the little table positioned next to the shower could be repositioned to the northern side so gear stays dry in the prevailing northerly winds (overspray from the shower in our north-easterlies is substantial...) and so that towels etc are further away from dogs that shake water and sand off.
 Cheers

-AdventureAndy asked almost 4 years agoThank you, Andy.
+AdventureAndy asked about 4 years agoThank you, Andy.
 I will advise the Team re consideration of prevailing winds - while N/E and S/E winds are prevailing winds in Spring and Summer, North Wall beach is a preferred swimming/surfing location in a Southerly wind, as the wall provides protection for the ocean.

 -